 Use a QR Code reader on a mobile device to add this person as a contact:Close

 Brad Gyori is a Senior Lecturer in Digital Storytelling at Bournemouth University.
-He holds a PhD in Rhetoric and Composition from Arizona State University and has also taught media theory and production at ASU and the Tribeca Flashpoint Academy in downtown Chicago.
+He holds a PhD in Rhetoric and Composition from Arizona State University and has taught both media theory and production at ASU and the Tribeca Flashpoint Academy in downtown Chicago.
 As a television writer-producer, he has worked for such networks as MTV, VH1, FX, E! and HBO online.
 For ten years, he was the Head Writer of the Emmy award winning Talk Soup.
 He has been nominated for five Emmys.
-Currently, his research focuses on interactive and locative narratives as tools to educate participants and celebrate cultural heritage.
-His articles have appeared in Interactive Storytelling, The Journal of Broadcasting and Electronic Media, The Interdisciplinary Journal of Problem-based Learning and Flow.
-Gyori also continues to generate creative work.
+Currently, Brad's research focuses on interactive and locative narratives as tools to educate participants and celebrate cultural heritage.
+His articles have appeared in Interactive Storytelling, The Journal of Broadcasting and Electronic Media, Journalism Education, The Interdisciplinary Journal of Problem-based Learning and Flow.
 In 2014, his play Desolation Angels was presented as a staged reading by Chicago's Steppenwolf theatre.
 He is currently collaborating with documentary filmmaker Mat Charles to create Target BACRIM, a serious video game focusing on Colombian street gangs...
 He is also writing and designing Shelley's Heart, a playable story-app and interactive theatre experience featuring modern alter egos of Mary Shelley and the romantic poets.more

 - Gyori, B., 2016.
 POV X 3: Helping journalism students juxtapose author, actor and audience.
 Journalism Education, 5 (2), 27-36.

 - Charles, M. and Gyori, B., 2015.
 Target: BACRIM.
 Combining fact and fiction to create an interactive documentary game.
 Lecture Notes in Computer Science, 9445.